AndreyGeonya/img-bfs/README.md

-Img-bfs &mdash simple JavaScript library for breadth-first traversal in image.
+Img-bfs is a JavaScript library for breadth-first traversal in image.

-Events:

-pxopen - when pixel opened (pixel added to processing queue) pxprocess - when pixel processed (pixel removed from processing queue & all neighbors open)

 ## API